 1. Increased emphasis on project and team collaboration

-According to Construction Dive, the industry is no longer dominated by design-bid-build and, throughout this year, integrative and collaborative approaches for design-build, as well as public-private partnerships, are expected to gain traction.
+According to Construction Dive, the industry is no longer dominated by design-bid-build and integrative and collaborative approaches for design-build, as well as public-private partnerships, are expected to continue gaining traction.

 "More construction companies will leverage the Internet of Things for improved insight and efficiency."

 2. IoT is playing a prominent role in job sites

 Internet-of-Things devices and robotic automation have been anticipated disrupters to the workforce for quite sometime.
 The roles these digital technologies play in the construction realm aren't too unlike the tasks they perform in warehousing and other industrial applications, such as for equipment tracking and drone surveying.